wiredhut/wiredflow/README.md

 The library is not a low-code solution, but it's great for developing custom pipelines when you can't avoid writing custom business logic.
 The library consists of the following key blocks (by combining these blocks it is possible to implement processing pipelines of flexible structure):
+* **Configuration** - Optional block before HTTP and MQTT (or another) connectors to configure connector parameters.
+Allows implementing custom configurations logic using Python function.
+Configuration block pass parameters to next stage.
 * **HTTP connector** - Retrieving data using `HTTP` requests, for example using the `GET` method.
 * **MQTT connector** - Retrieving data using `MQTT` protocol, the connector subscribes to the MQTT queue and receives data real-time.
 * **Storage** - File or database where to save data
-* **Core logic** - An abstraction that allows implementing custom business logic using Python function
+* **Core logic** - An abstraction that allows implementing custom business logic using Python function.
+Core logic block pass data to next stage.
 * **Send** - An abstraction that sends data received through core logic processing to specified endpoints.
   Can use both `MQTT` brokers and standard `POST`/`PUT` `HTTP`/`HTTPS` methods